hashicorp/terraform-provider-azurerm/website/docs/r/image_builder_template.html.markdown

 * `run_output_name` - (Required) The name to be used for the associated RunOutput.
 Changing this forces a new resource to be created.

-* `artifact_tags` - (Optional) A mapping of tags to assign to the to be generated image.
+* `tags` - (Optional) A mapping of tags to assign to the to be generated image.
 Changing this forces a new resource to be created.

 ---